QuintSys/Web.Providers.MongoDBSessionStateStore/README.md

     </system.web>

-> replicasToWrite
-Interpreted as the number of replicas to write to, in addition to the primary (in a replicaset environment).
+> replicasToWrite: interpreted as the number of replicas to write to, in addition to the primary (in a replicaset environment).

     replicasToWrite = 0, will wait for the response from writing to the primary node.